 The resulting sweater set is so fun and, since we continue to have cold temperatures and icy conditions, Rae says it has really perked up her tired wardrobe of sweater options.

-See you at SSE, Rae and Carrie
+Happy Sewing, Rae and Carrie